jgOhYeah/TunePlayer/extras/API.md

 Placeholder for if there is any initialisation required.

 ##### `virtual uint16_t loadNote(uint16_t address)`
 Placeholder for the method that loads a 2 byte integer at address `address` in the song and returns it.
-The first note is *0*, the last note is *number of notes - 1*.
+The first note is address *0*, the last note is *number of notes - 1*.

 ### `FlashTuneLoader` Derived Class
 Uses the `PROGMEM` feature of AVR chips to load tunes stored in the program memory.